laszlocph/website/Mastering-test-environments-with-Docker.md

 </pre>

 **From this moment on, every docker command I run is not executed locally, but on the remote host.**
-This may look magical, but what's happening in the background is that it sets a few environment variables that is regarded by the docker executable.
+This may look magical, but what happens in the background is that it sets a few environment variables that is regarded by the docker executable.

 <pre>
 laszlo@~: docker-machine env composeHost